Science and Technology for Humanitarian Action Challenges (HAC)

 Scope

-A Humanitarian Action Challenge must be a clearly defined research question designed to increase the impact of humanitarian action or to enable humanitarian actors to address new and emerging challenges, in line with the current or future work of the ICRC.
+A Humanitarian Action Challenge must be a clearly defined research question designed to increase the impact of humanitarian action or to enable humanitarian actors to address new and emerging challenges.
 The projects must be intended to develop, test, evaluate, or implement an innovative product, service, or policy, which involves a technology (as part of the research or the solution).

 Main eligibility criteria

-• The team must consist of at least one main applicant from EPFL, who holds a PhD, and at least one partner from an eligible humanitarian organization.
+• The team must consist of at least one main applicant from EPFL, who holds a PhD or is a professor, and at least one partner from an eligible humanitarian organization.

 • In addition, the team is encouraged to have one partner from ETH Zurich, partners from a low- or lower-middle-income country or other humanitarian partners.
 Institutions from the rest of the ETH Domain (PSI, WSL, Empa, and Eawag) are welcome to join as co-applicants, and other institutions as partners.